afroz-khan94/pythonDemo/readme.txt

-This default text file which holds the information about repo
+This default text file which holds

+Added more content from local